1afzal/100DaysOfCode/README.md

-# 100DaysOfCode
-100 days of Python.
+#100 days of code in python
+day-01 : Basics
+project-count : 03